rpgjs/rpgjs-documentation/docs/api/Spritesheet.md

          framesWidth: 10,
          framesHeight: 2,
          offset: {x: 0, y: 230},
+         sound: 'my-sound-id', // You can put a sound just for the animation
          animations: [
               [ { time: 0, frameX: 0, frameY: 0 } ]
          ]